Community attitudes survey 2019: Harm from gambling

 Have you been harmed by someone else’s gambling?

-One in 10 people said they had experienced harm in the previous year because of someone else’s gambling.
+One in 10 people (9.7 per cent) said they had experienced harm in the previous year because of someone else’s gambling.
 This included:

 - feelings of sadness, anxiety, stress or anger